satyanarayanareddyt/SystemDesign/SystemDesign.md

 ### Data Ingestion Patterns

-1. **Push-based Ingestion:** Source system initiates delivery of data to the consumer without explicit requests.
-Common examples include Event Hub, Kafka, webhooks, telemetry streams, and IoT devices.
+1. **Push-based Ingestion:** In push-based ingestion, data is collected over time and processed in batches at scheduled intervals.
+This pattern is suitable for large volumes of data that don't require immediate processing.

 2. **Pull-based Ingestion:** Pull-based ingestion is controlled by your platform.
 You initiate the import process, requesting data from the source at regular intervals or on-demand. **Trade-offs:** Must handle duplicates, risk of missed events, requires explicit requests, requires monitoring.